zabir-nabil/autonomous-driving-system/minimal_version/matlab_minimal/README.md

 Matlab Minimal
 --------------------------------------------------------------------
-* The codes were written in Matlab 15a and tested on Matlab 14a
+* The scripts were written in Matlab 15a and tested in Matlab 14a
 * Run the main2 script